Characters of the Marvel Cinematic Universe: A–L: Korg

 Korg (voiced and motion-captured by Taika Waititi) is a Kronan warrior, who was forced to participate in the Contest of Champions on Sakaar, along with his best friend, Miek.
 He later leads a rebellion against the Grandmaster and escapes the planet with the help of Thor with the fight to protect the survivors of Asgard against Hela, went with the survivors that escaped from Thanos's attack on their ship to protect them, and travels to Earth.
 By 2023, he resides in Tønsberg, Norway, now named New Asgard, boarding with Thor and Miek, and playing online games, eventually marrying another Kronan named Dwayne by 2026.

-As of 2025, the character has appeared in three projects: the films Thor: Ragnarok, Avengers: Endgame and Thor: Love and Thunder, with Waititi also directing the two Thor films.
+As of 2026, the character has appeared in three projects: the films Thor: Ragnarok, Avengers: Endgame and Thor: Love and Thunder, with Waititi also directing the two Thor films.
 Alternate universe variants of Korg appeared in one project: the Disney+ animated series What If...?.

 Kro

 Kro (voiced by Bill Skarsgård) is a Deviant who despises the Eternals.
 He is later killed by Thena.

-As of 2025, the character has appeared in one project: the film Eternals.
+As of 2026, the character has appeared in one project: the film Eternals.

 Krugarr

 Krugarr (motion-captured by Jared Gore) is a mute Ravager captain who wields mystical powers and communicates solemnly through his sorcery.

-As of 2025, the character has appeared in two projects: the films Guardians of the Galaxy Vol. 2 and Guardians of the Galaxy Vol. 3.
+As of 2026, the character has appeared in two projects: the films Guardians of the Galaxy Vol. 2 and Guardians of the Galaxy Vol. 3.

 Heinz Kruger

 Heinz Kruger (portrayed by Richard Armitage) is the Red Skull's top assassin who kills Abraham Erskine before ingesting cyanide.

-As of 2025, the character has appeared in one project: the film Captain America: The First Avenger.
+As of 2026, the character has appeared in one project: the film Captain America: The First Avenger.
 An alternate universe variant of Kruger appeared in one project: the Disney+ animated series What If...?.

 Krylar

 Lord Krylar (portrayed by Bill Murray) is the governor of Axia, a city located in the Quantum Realm.

-As of 2025, the character has appeared in one project: the film Ant-Man and the Wasp: Quantumania.
+As of 2026, the character has appeared in one project: the film Ant-Man and the Wasp: Quantumania.

 Kurt

 Kurt (portrayed by David Dastmalchian) is a friend and roommate of Scott Lang and Luis who works as the team's hacker during heists.
 He, Luis, and Dave are together known as the "Three Wombats".

-As of 2025, the character has appeared in two projects: the films Ant-Man and Ant-Man and the Wasp.
+As of 2026, the character has appeared in two projects: the films Ant-Man and Ant-Man and the Wasp.
 An alternate universe variant of Kurt appeared in one project: the Disney+ animated series What If...?.

 Kwai Jun-Fan

 Kwai Jun-Fan (voiced by Allen Deng) is a young boy in an alternate universe set in the 1870s.
+In 1872, Jun-Fan assists Xu Shang-Chi and Kate Bishop in rescuing a group of Chinese immigrants, among whom is Jun-Fan's father, who had been kidnapped by the Hood.

-As of 2025, the character has appeared in one project: the Disney+ animated series What If...?.
+As of 2026, the character has appeared in one project: the Disney+ animated series What If...?.